Skip to main content

 COM APIs

-Begin by editing the com_types.json file, specifying the desired COM interface, and then execute the tools\generate.cmd script to generate the relevant class in the packages\win32\lib\src\com directory.
+Begin by editing the com_types.json file, specifying the desired COM interface, and then run the tools\generate.dart script to generate the relevant class in the packages\win32\lib\src\com directory.

 🚀 Committing Your Work and Preparing a Pull Request